-This is the first of two articles depicting what the Texans can expect in order to keep some key pieces of their offensive line, Eric Winston and Owen Daniels.
-We'll first look at what to expect for Winston.
+This is the second of two articles depicting what the Texans can expect in order to keep some key…

 Houston recently extended general manager Rick Smith, who has a track record of making shrewd moves, and these upcoming moves regarding both Winston and Daniels are going to be some of the most intriguing the Texans will make.